lmcrean/Crocodile-Kingdom/README.md

 }
 ```

-- User clicks on second image, card appears, +1 to turns:
+- player clicks on second image, card appears, +1 to turns:

 - Do the cards match? (no), clicked images flipped back after 2 seconds: